Radhu Karmakar: Death

-Karmakar died in a car accident in the Bombay Pune Road while driving back to Bombay.
+Karmakar died in a car accident on the Bombay Pune Road while driving back to Bombay.
 He died on 5 October 1993.
 At the 42nd National Film Awards of 1995, he was posthumously given a Special Jury Award for Param Vir Chakra and "In appreciation of a lifetime achievement in creating some of the most memorable moments in Indian film history."

 His autobiography, Radhu Karmakar: The Painter of Lights, was published posthumously in 2005.